Republic New York

-The company was controlled by billionaire Edmond Safra, who was killed in a fire in his Monte Carlo penthouse apartment by his nurse Ted Maher.
+The company was controlled by Jewish Lebanese billionaire Edmond Safra (1932-1999), who was killed in a fire in his Monte Carlo penthouse apartment, by his American nurse Ted Maher.
 Republic New York Corporation was sold shortly after its chairman's death to HSBC Bank USA, the US subsidiary of HSBC of the UK.

 Joseph Safra, the brother of Edmond Safra, controlled and owned independently the Safra Group of banks and financial institutions.

 History

 1966: Republic National Bank of New York is founded by Edmond Safra.
 Safra had previously opened the Trade Development Bank in Geneva, Switzerland, which acquired a 36% stake in Republic.

 1973: Republic New York Corporation was established as a one-bank holding company for Republic National Bank.

 1974: Acquires Kings Lafayette Bank, which has 18 branches.

 1975: Acquires American Swiss Credit Company, Ltd., formerly part of Franklin National Bank.